Written in 1796-7, initially called First Impressions, revised and renamed Pride and Prejudice in 1797 and published in 1813.

 The Bit Players

 The minor characters are superb as always.
 A perfectly crafted character in Pride and Prejudice is Lady Catherine De Bourgh.
-I am sure we all remember the breathtaking performance of Judy Dench in the 1980’s mini-series.
+I am sure we all remember the breathtaking performance of Judy Dench in the 2005 film or Barbara Leigh Hunt in the 1995’s mini-series.
 The Countess of Control, Lady de Bourgh likes to dominate all and sundry who come within her path.
 No matter is too small for her discussion and direction.
 She will just as easily tell you where to put a cupboard as to whom you should marry.
 She is used to getting her own way and frequently does.
 Her parson is another minor masterpiece – Clawing Mr Collins.
 Mr Collins loves to paw her; he is a master in flattery and she loves it.
 He kowtows and obeys and is rewarded with her attention, advice and long dinners at her stately mansion Rosings.
 And into this pair’s den has walked Charlotte Lucas.
 Pragmatic Choice Charlotte, Elizabeth’s friend has decided to marry to escape the tedium of dependence upon her parents.
 She does not expect Clawing-Mr Collins to provide her with happiness.
 Instead, she will achieve it herself; she sets up her private domain and makes the most of what fate has provided her.

 The Typical-Teen-Lydia is silly, self indulgent and spoilt.
 She is her mother’s favourite which tells us something about her mother.
 To be entertained is her passion and anything serious is to be avoided.
 She is almost the opposite of Elizabeth’s favourite sister, Optimistic Jane who instead of wanting to please herself is more interested in others.
 She is rational, unselfish and thinks the best of others as much as she can.
 She is the last to think poorly of anyone and is the only one slow to condemn Darcy – thinking rightly that there must be something of value in him given his friendship with Mr Bingly.
 Hers is a steady character in contrast to Lydia’s flightiness.